ZaGrayWolf/root-s3-auth/Notes.md

 ```

 Used this to verify the `Authorization` header format, that signatures are consistently 64 hex characters, that `range` shows up in `SignedHeaders` for GET requests but not HEAD, and that plain HTTP connections without credentials set get no extra headers to make sure nothing broke.

+## Further Testing

+A more robust test would be setting up a local MinIO instance to verify that authenticated requests actually go through end-to-end, rather than just checking header format.
+Running the ROOT test suite against the modified `libNet` would also be a good sanity check.